Ortomolecular Nutrition

 There are two types of inflammation – acute and chronic.

 · Acute inflammation can be a response to exercise stress, an injury or infection.
 Physiological changes that occur include increased blood flow, accumulation of white blood cells, redness, heat, swelling and pain at the affected site.
 We need acute inflammation to promote the generation of new cells which leads to healing.
-With exercise stress this is how the body adapts to the stimulus and recovers.

 Acute inflammation is crucial but it needs to be managed in the correct way.